-This is the detailed itinerary for our August departure only.
-A separate itinerary for our June departure can be downloaded from the Mountain Kingdoms website or requested from our office.
+This is the detailed itinerary for our August departures only.
+A separate itinerary for our spring departures can be downloaded from the Mountain Kingdoms website or requested from our office.

 Group prices and optional supplements

 Please contact us on +44 (0)1453 844400 or visit our website for our land only and flight inclusive prices and single supplement options.